Skip to article frontmatterSkip to article content

 import datajoint as dj

-Let’s say a mouse in the lab has a lab-specific ID but it also has a separate id issued by the animal facility.
+Consider a mouse tracking scenario where each mouse has a lab-specific ID (primary key) and a separate tag ID issued by the animal facility:

 @schema